appbot/uncover/README.md

 ![before](doc/before.png) ![after](doc/after.png)

 As an example of the lies that line coverage provides.
-When we enabled this tool at [Appbot](https://appbot.co) or coverage on Code Climate dropped by about 4%.
+When we enabled this tool at [Appbot](https://appbot.co) our coverage on Code Climate dropped by about 4%.
 Now excuse me while I go squash some potential bugs 🐛.

 ## Merging